What is Filecoin (FIL): Decentralized Cloud Storage

-Launched in 2017, Filecoin (FIL) is a decentralized storage system based on the InterPlanetary File System (IPFS).
-The coin’s creators state that the system aims to “store humanity’s most important information”.
-Filecoin currently trades at $192.16 USD per coin with a supply limit of 63.5 million, for a total market cap of around $12.2 billion.
+The file sharing and cloud storage industry is currently dominated by the likes of Amazon Web Services and Google Cloud.
+While this monopoly allows them to scale and be efficient in their offerings, such centralization of internet infrastructure increases the vulnerabilities of single points of failure.
+Projects like Filecoin aim to bring more diversity into the industry by creating a decentralized storage system based on the InterPlanetary File System (IPFS).
+Its creators state that the system aims to “store humanity’s most important information”.
+Filecoin (FIL) price currently sits at $5.29 per coin with a circulating supply of about 220 million FIL, for a total market cap of around $1.17 billion.

 What is Filecoin?